Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/lcd-kit.md

 }
 ```

 The <a href="/mqtt/arduino/" target="_blank">Losant Arduino firmware</a> uses MQTT to communication with devices.
-Once a MQTT payload is received, `handleCommand` will be called.
+Once an MQTT payload is received, `handleCommand` will be called.
 As you can see, we are looking for a command called `refresh`.
 If received, it will print `L1` (Line One) and `L2` (Line Two) to the LCD screen.
 This allows us to easily edit and control what the screen displays with out having to continuously flash the device with new firmware.

 When sending larger payloads, you may have to [change a parameter to allow MQTT to send larger packet sizes.](https://forums.losant.com/t/sending-commands-with-larger-payloads/135)